 Of course, needless to stay, before I get into the details, you would need some physical training for Manali Leh cycling trip before starting this trip.
-So, start taking short bicycle rides around home or in smaller hills near you to build up the stamina.
+So, start taking short bicycle rides around the home or in smaller hills near you to build up the stamina.

 How to Carry your Bicycle & Reach Manali

 The best way to reach Manali from Delhi is to take an overnight HPTDC or HRTC Volvo bus from Delhi.
-These buses generally takes anything between 12-14 hrs depending on the road condition and traffic.
+These buses generally take anything between 12-14 hrs depending on the road condition and traffic.

 The safest way to carry your bicycle on the bus is to pack it in a bicycle/TV box which easily goes in the luggage compartment of any Volvo buses.
 This makes sure you do not have any surprises when you start your bicycle trip from Manali to Leh